Mind & Life Europe hosts interactive webinars on a monthly base for members of the MLE Friends community.

 - Date and time: Wednesday, July 8, 2020 at 18:30 CEST.

-- Prof. Dr. Tania Singer, MLE Honorary Board Member, will talk about her research on the power compassion based on the ReSource Project.
+- Prof. Dr. Tania Singer, MLE Honorary Board Member, talked about her research on the power compassion based on the ReSource Project.

 - Topic of the webinar: The Power of Compassion - Lessons from the Resource Project.
 In this webinar I will talk about compassion and how to cultivate it.
 I will introduce the ReSource project, a large-scale interdisciplinary one-year meditation-based mental training project that aimed at the cultivation of 1) attention and interoceptive awareness, 2) meta-cognition and perspective taking on self and others, and 3) empathy, compassion and prosocial motivation by means of three distinct training modules in more than 200 training subjects.
 I will present specific findings showing that indeed you can cultivate human qualities such as compassion, altruism and prosocial behavior and even induce structural brain plasticity, when engaging daily for about 30 minutes in different types of mental practices.
 I will discuss these findings in terms of their relevance for different arms of society.